 This project, which was carried out under wonderful supervision of Professor Ana Maria da Silva, was a laboratory modeling of flow, bank erosion and planimetric changes in meandering streams.
 It aimed at 1) studying flow patterns in meandering streams; 2) evaluating existing equations for estimating bank erosion; and 3) providing insight into the planimetric fate of the meandering rivers.
 This included the following:

-Based on the results, following papers were published
+Based on the results, following articles were published

 Mohsen Ebrahimi © All rights reserved.